-For questions about membership criteria visit Member Info.
+For questions about membership criteria visit Membership Webpage.

 The professional goal of WAIS is achieved through an annual seminar combining scientific presentations (by Society members and invited non-member experts), practical interactive discussion sessions, hands-on workshops and professional networking between members and guests.

-Annual lectures include The Charles Dotter Memorial Lecture.
-Each year, the Dotter lecture is given by an invited international expert in the field of Interventional Radiology with special emphasis on visionary topics such as newer modalities, long-term results of various therapies, professional development and quality control and monitoring.
+Annual lectures include the M&M Case Presentations, Rapid Fire Clinical Rundown and The Charles T. Dotter Memorial Lecture.
+Each year, the Dr. Charles T. Dotter lecture is given by an invited international expert in the field of Interventional Radiology with special emphasis on visionary topics such as newer modalities, long-term results of various therapies, professional development and quality control and monitoring.